 This isn’t employees just trying to do better at their existing jobs or move up the ladder; this is them wanting to create something new, by integrating innovation with lean start-up methodologies, something that doesn’t currently exist.
 In other words, they want to create their own unique way of working and hang out “in the corporate garage!”

-Key first 3 Steps to developing an intraprenurial enterprise culture
+Key first 3 Steps to developing an intrapreneurial enterprise culture

-From our own learning experiences (and failures) at ImagineNation™ in engaging and enabling clients to develop intraprenurial enterprise cultures, we have identified 3 key steps, as the “non negotiables” that will help facilitate ultimate success;
+From our own learning experiences (and failures) at ImagineNation™ in engaging and enabling clients to develop corporate intrapreneurs, within an intraprenurial enterprise culture, we have identified 3 key steps, as the “non-negotiables” that will help facilitate ultimate success;

 - Determine enterprise readiness